Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Something about the training pipeline had really brought back some of those boot camp lessons, and the young Marine in Campbell would have marveled at such a casual display of acceptance.
 That seemed to be the way of operators, though: self-assured mutual respect.

-Captain Miller---just how many goddamn Millers *were* there in the Air Force anyway?---was by any reasonable standard a tall, well-built, broad-shouldered man in excellent health.
+Captain Miller - just how many goddamn Millers *were* there in the Air Force anyway? - was by any reasonable standard a tall, well-built, broad-shouldered man in excellent health.
 Next to Campbell and Thompson, he… wasn’t. *Christ.* All that time surrounded by fellow HEAT candidates and the instructors had skewed Campbell’s perspective.

 The captain sat down and tidied his papers for a moment, gave them a once-over, and looked at them both.
 “Well gentlemen, congratulations.
 Specialist Thompson, you are accepted and will enter the Aggressor pipeline.
 You may be interested to know, you will be our *last* US Army soldier so accepted.
 After you, all the rest will be recruited and selected through the Space Force directly, so do your best, young man!”